top of page

 The nearest to Polzeath, is the 'South-West Deeps (west)', an area roughly 230km from the south-west coast.
 Important features of this location include the sand banks which are some of the largest in the world.
 The designated site protects this subtidal sandy habitat, which is essential for species such as polychaete worms, urchins, and starfish.

-The Marine Protected Areas interactive map, provides a visual wealth of information.
-Play with the 'map layers' to learn more about what is protected where...
-Another useful map to keep you updated can be found on the Wildlife Trusts website.
-This map allows you to learn about the particular specicies being protected by each MCZ.
+A really useful map to keep you updated can be found on the Wildlife Trusts website.
+This map allows you to learn about the particular species being protected by each MCZ.

 To definitely make sure you are up-to-date with all things MCZ, you can sign up to and receive a monthly newsletter from the Wildlife Trusts.